diskoverdata/diskover-docs/source_files/install_celery.md

 ### Overview

-This Celery component will need to be installed on each of your worker nodes.
+This Celery component will need to be installed on each of your indexer/worker nodes.

 ### Celery for Linux